 Having a quality diet is so important.
 The saying “you are what you eat” is real.
 As many pet parents have come to understand, the ingredients in large store brand commercial pet food is often more times than not, unhealthy and lacks in nutrients.
 Many contain ingredients we cannot even pronounce.
 Luckily in recent years there has been a flood of resistance from pet parents demanding better quality food for their furry family members.
 Also as a pet parent myself, I learned way too late the impact commercial dry food had on my cats health.
 However I can say from experience and from the advice of my own vet that wet quality cat food is far better and hydrating than dry kibble.
 A raw food diet similar to what our pets would eat in the wild is most ideal.
-I encourage you to do your own research.
+I encourage you to do your own research and do what’s best for your own situation.
 Here is a short video clip and link to more videos to help you get started asking questions.

 Pet Fooled Trailer HD

 Another aspect to consider for the wellness of your pet is obtaining a pet insurance wellness plan.
 I wrote a blog post called Is Pet Insurance Worth It where I discuss the benefits of having pet insurance and how having a plan helped me with preventative care expenses with my two cats as well as taking care of their final expenses.
 This is a great resource to consider in helping give you piece of mind in the event your pet requires an expensive procedure or even just provide financial help with reimbursing expenses for wellness procedures like current vaccines and stool samples.
 Even if you cannot afford full coverage now, there are options to help pet parents financially with providing discount Rx cards for filling prescriptions or certain basic services.